The Mills Trail

 THE MILLS TRAIL HIGHLIGHTS

-But, that’s not all!
+But that’s not all!

-After the line of mills, the path leads over a newly constructed bridge which leads to the ruins of an old hydropower plant.
+After the line of mills, the path leads over a newly constructed bridge, which leads to the ruins of an old hydropower plant.
 In 1952, people from Dhermi who immigrated to the USA financed and contributed to the project.
-The signs state that this was actually the first hydropower plant to be built in an Albanian Village.

 SOME DISTINCTIVE SIGNS

 The last bit of the trek takes you by a couple of century-old churches.
-I was only able to see them from afar while hiking the The Mills Trail, as their gates were closed.
+I was only able to see them from afar while hiking the Mills Trail, as their gates were closed.
 However, their stories were written on posts along the trail.

 The eccentric history and relaxing walk make it one of the Albanian Riviera’s most underappreciated places.
 It’s worth taking a few hours away from the beaches to explore some of Dhermi’s nature and heritage.